Need an EPC in Harpenden?

 More Info

 An EPC rates the property from an A, the highest, to a G the lowest.
-To legally rent a property, the energy rating need to be at least an E. The policies that govern this is known as The Minimum Energy Efficiency Standard or (MEES) for short.
-For more information on MEES check out the government website for landlord guidance.
+To legally rent a property, the energy rating need to be at the least an E. The policies that govern this is called The Minimum Energy Efficiency Standard or (MEES) for short.
+For more information on MEES go to the government website for landlord guidance.

 How To Find If You Have A Valid EPC